viamrobotics/docs/docs/services/vision/_index.md

 # Grab the object segmenter you configured on your robot
 my_segmenter = VisionClient.from_robot(robot, "my_segmenter")

-# Get the top 2 classifications from the next image from the camera
+# Get the objects from the camera output
 objects = await my_segmenter.get_object_point_clouds(cam1)
 ```